How can you move to Spain as a non-EU citizen? Here you will find answers to these and other frequent questions about moving to Spain

 Last year, the law was amended, officially allowing students to work 20 hours per week.
 For example, you can work as a hairdresser in a Spanish salon during these hours or find another job.
 You go to the town hall, collect the necessary documents about your residence permit, show the police that you work 4 hours a day, and modify your student visa into a residence permit with work rights.
 You earn money, pay taxes, and formally start a more "proper" path for further legalization if you plan to stay, live, and work in Spain.

-In many European countries, tax systems are complex, so it's best to consult with a specialist for certainty.
+In many European countries as Spain, tax systems are complex, so it's best to consult with a specialist for certainty.
 However, some key points can be highlighted.

 If you're on a passive income visa, you pay taxes on your passive income, and no further payments are required.